The Shallows and Backwaters

 Tailing Red Drum are one of North Carolina's best kept secrets.
 When the conditions are right, I pole

-my shallow-draft Pathfinder Fusion onto the grass flats and we start looking for tails.
+my shallow-draft Jones Brothers Bateau onto the grass flats and we start looking for tails.
 A sight-fisherman's

 dream, the water is extremely shallow - often less than 8" deep.
 Stalking these fish is an experience of its own-